Rafael Fernandes (footballer): Professional career

+Sporting CP

 A youth product of Sporting CP since 2010, he started playing with their reserves in the 2021-22 season.

+Arouca

-On 11 July 2022, he transferred to Arouca in the Primeira Liga signing a 3-year contract.
+On 11 July 2022, he transferred to Arouca in the Primeira Liga signing a three-year contract.
 He made his professional debut as a half-time substitute in a 4–0 Primeira Liga loss to Benfica on 5 August 2022.

+Lille

+On 31 January 2024, Fernandes moved to Ligue 1 side Lille, signing a four-and-a-half-year contract.
+The French club paid a reported €3 million transfer fee.

+Loan to Rangers

+On 18 January 2025, Fernandes signed for Scottish Premiership side Rangers on loan.

 International career

 Fernandes is a youth international for Portugal, having played for the Portugal U18s and U20s.